Renillacmane/TheEyeBall/deploy/README.md

-# TheEyeBall-BE Production Deployment
+# TheEyeBall Production Deployment

-This directory contains all the necessary files for deploying TheEyeBall-BE to a production server.
+This directory contains all the necessary files for deploying TheEyeBall to a production server.

 ## Files Overview